-Julia Clayton, CNM, MS, has worked in a variety of locations (New York, California, Virginia) and health care settings as a Certified Nurse Midwife since 1998 and is extremely passionate about providing excellent obstetric and gynecological care to women and families that is personal, empowering, holistic and culturally sensitive.
-She attended SUNY at Stony Brook (BA in Social Sciences and Childhood Education), Pace University (MS in Generic Nursing) and Frontier University (Certification in Nurse Midwifery).
-She loves to care for all women throughout their lifespan helping with health/well-being, contraception/family planning, achievement of optimal pregnancy outcomes and their transition to parenting.
+Julia Clayton, CNM, MS, has worked in a variety of locations (New York, California, Virginia) and health care settings as a Certified Nurse Midwife since 1998.
+She is extremely passionate about providing excellent obstetric and gynecological care to women and families that is personal, empowering, holistic and culturally sensitive.
+She received her BA in Social Sciences and Childhood Education from SUNY at Stony Brook, an MS in Generic Nursing from Pace University, and her Certification in Nurse Midwifery from Frontier University.
+She loves to care for all women throughout their lifespan helping with health/wellbeing, contraception/family planning, achievement of optimal pregnancy outcomes and the transition to parenting.
 When she is not working, Julia can be seen on her quest of completing the 50 hikes of Vermont, traveling, reading, attending Dave Matthews concerts, baking and learning new things every day.
 Accepting new patients.

 Beach Conger, MD grew up in Pleasantville, New York.
 He attended Amherst College and Harvard Medical School, from which he graduated with honors in 1967.
-He did his residency in internal medicine at Boston City Hospital and the University of California San Francisco from 1967 to 1972, with two years as an Epidemic Intelligence Service Officer at the Center for Disease Control.
+He did his residency in internal medicine at Boston City Hospital and the University of California, San Francisco from 1967 to 1972, with two years as an Epidemic Intelligence Service Officer at the Center for Disease Control.
 In January 1972 he founded San Francisco’s first federally funded health center, where he served as its medical director until 1977, at which time he moved to Windsor, Vermont to practice internal medicine.
-Except for five years from 2001 to 2006 at Temple University in Philadelphia from 2001 where he was Chief of the Section of Hospital Medicine he practiced in Windsor until July of 2015.
+He practiced in Windsor until July of 2015, except for the five years when he served as Chief of the Section of Hospital Medicine at Temple University in Philadelphia from 2001 to 2006.
 He has seven grandchildren and three children.
 Dr. Conger is the author of three books, Bag Balm and Duct Tape, It’s Not My Fault, and most recently It’s Probably Nothing.
 He joined the Community Health Centers of Burlington in 2009 as an urgent care doctor and is now providing primary care.
 He has a special interest in treating Seriosity.
 Not accepting new patients.

 Michelle Dorwart, MD, MPH was born and raised in western Nebraska.
 She attended Creighton University in Omaha, Nebraska, where she received a BA in theology.
 She graduated from the University of Nebraska College of Medicine before moving to Baltimore where she earned a Master of Public Health degree from Johns Hopkins University.
 For residency, she and her husband (who is a teacher) decided to pursue a shared fantasy of moving to Vermont.
-She graduated from the University of Vermont Medical Center family medicine residency in June 2016 and is delighted to be a part of the team at CHCB as a family physician working with people of all ages.
-Her professional interests include but are not limited to obstetrics and newborn care, family planning, adolescent medicine, and addressing social determinants of health.
-Personal interests include downhill skiing, reading, spending time with family (including her two dogs!), and exploring Vermont!
+She graduated from the University of Vermont Medical Center Family Medicine Residency in June of 2016 and is delighted to be a part of the team at CHCB as a family physician working with people of all ages.
+Her professional interests include, but are not limited to, obstetrics and newborn care, family planning, adolescent medicine, and addressing social determinants of health.
+Personal interests include downhill skiing, reading, spending time with family (including her two dogs), and exploring Vermont!
 Accepting new patients.

-Kerry Goulette, PA-C, MHP graduated from College of Holy Cross and received her Physician Assistant certificate and Master of Health Professions from Northeastern University.
+Kerry Goulette, PA-C, MHP graduated from College of Holy Cross and received her Physician Assistant Certificate and Master of Health Professions degree from Northeastern University.
 Before her arrival at the Health Center in 2006, Kerry worked for Lynn Community Health Center and Boston Medical Center in Massachusetts.
 Her professional interests include adult medicine and preventive health.
 Kerry is currently focusing her practice on the adult homeless population in our community.
 Kerry speaks Spanish and loves to spend time being active with her family.
-Not accepting new patients outside of Safe Harbor.
+Accepting new patients at the Safe Harbor Health Center.

 Kristen Gray, MSN, FNP-C was born and raised in Vermont.
 She graduated from the University of Vermont with a Bachelor’s of Science in Nursing and practiced as a Registered Nurse at the UVM Medical Center on the inpatient hematology and oncology unit for 10 years.
 She then graduated from George Washington University’s Family Nurse Practitioner Program.
 Her professional interests include women’s health, pediatrics, and young adult medicine.
 She believes it is important to treat patients and their families using a holistic approach.
 Outside of work she enjoys spending time with family, being in the great outdoors, and traveling.
 Accepting new patients.